Fancy learning the how and why garlic can cause stomach ache? Read on.

 Can garlic be poisonous for some people?

 Not exactly.
-Another potential complication from a garlic allergy is anaphylaxis.
+However, a potential complication from a garlic allergy is anaphylaxis.
+That could be triggered even with small amounts.
 Anaphylaxis is a severe, potentially fatal allergic reaction.
 But be reassured this is quite rare.

 A very low percentage of humans will suffer from anaphylaxis (thanks God for that) which can be caused by garlic allergy.
 Experts say that it’s more likely to occur from exposure to raw garlic bunches.